rkeeves/ILBPM9987L/README.md

 My solutions focus purely on fun and not on efficiency.
 When a nice closed form solution arose I used it, even if it meant bad performance.
-(Even though the solution itself is O(1), if it uses sqrt, pow or something similar, then those mess up the actual time complexity, and they add the method calls' constant overhead.)
+(Even though the solution itself is O(1), if it uses sqrt, pow or something similar, then those mess up the actual time complexity, and they add the method calls' constant overhead, and they are pretty counter-productive in cases where progcont tests every case for an otherwise iteratively constructible function-value-table - for instance exercise Bee.)

 | Code | Exercise | Submission | Source |
 | ---- |----- | ----------- | ------------- |